AidanRomanov/AidanRomanov/README.md

-Good to see you
+<p> Good to see you. </p>

-This is Aidan, I'm studying Swift and SwiftUI now.
+This is Aidan, I'm studying Swift and SwiftUI now.<br>
-I'll upload my daily codes and what am I studying at here.
+I'll upload my daily codes and what am I studying at here.<br>
-I really want to find a like teacher who can talk to me am I good or suck.
+I really want to find a like teacher who can talk to me am I good or suck.<br>

-So, I'm so excited to meet you who reached to me.
+So, I'm so excited to meet you who reached to me.<br>
 Well..whatever, let's do the work.